-Faculty and other teaching staff have a legal responsibility to provide reasonable and appropriate accommodations for qualified students with disabilities and it is prudent to consider accommodating the student in the manner requested.
+Faculty and other teaching staff have a legal responsibility to provide reasonable and appropriate accommodations for qualified students with disabilities and/or medical/mental health conditions and it is prudent to consider accommodating the student in the manner requested.
 However, there may be elements of the course work that make the requested accommodation difficult to fulfill.
 In this case contact the student’s Coordinator at Student Access and Accommodation Services to discuss effective alternatives.

 NOTE: The laws that protect the rights of individuals with disabilities also protect the standards of the attending institutions.
 Having a disability does not preclude a student from meeting the essential course elements or from following the established policies and procedures.

 A student needs to supply a Student Access and Accommodation Services digital ID card or faculty letter.
 If a student electronically sends their digital ID card, they are permanently eligible with Student Access and Accommodation Services.
 If the student forwards you a faculty accommodation letter, that means the student is receiving services for a specific period of time and the letter includes an end date.